swiftlang/swift-evolution/proposals/0202-random-unification.md

 This was a very heavily discussed topic that we can't skip over.

-I think we came into agreement that `range.random()` should be possible, however the discussion was around whether or not this is the primary spelling for getting random numbers.
+I think we came into agreement that `range.randomElement()` should be possible, however the discussion was around whether or not this is the primary spelling for getting random numbers.
 Having a range as the primary spelling makes it fairly simple to get a random number from.
 Ranges are also very desirable because it doesn't encourage modulo bias.
-Also, since we decided pretty early on that we're going to trap if for whatever reason we can't get a random number, this gave `range.random()` the excuse to return a non optional.
+Also, since we decided pretty early on that we're going to trap if for whatever reason we can't get a random number, this gave `range.randomElement()` the excuse to return a non optional.

-On the other end of the spectrum, we came into early agreement that `Collection.random()` needs to return an optional in the case of an empty collection.
+On the other end of the spectrum, we came into early agreement that `Collection.randomElement()` needs to return an optional in the case of an empty collection.
 If ranges were the primary spelling, then we would need to create exceptions for them to return non optionals.
-This would satisfy the general use design, but as we agreed that `.random()` behaves more like `.first`, `.last`, `.min()`, and `.max()`.
-Because of this, `.random()` has to return an optional to keep the consistent semantics.
+This would satisfy the general use design, but as we agreed that `.randomElement()` behaves more like `.first`, `.last`, `.min()`, and `.max()`.
+Because of this, `.randomElement()` has to return an optional to keep the consistent semantics.
 This justifies the static functions on the numeric types as the primary spelling as they can be the ones to return non optionals.
 These static functions are also the spelling for how developers think about going about random numbers.
 "Ok, I need a random integer from x and y."
 This helps give these functions the upper hand in terms of discoverability.